 Although it was thought that our subconscious mind controls everything, we now know that our conscious mind can also be in control.
 The best example to illustrate this are yogis who, with their conscious intention, are able to control the working of the autonomous vegetative system, which means their breathing, temperature or heart pressure.
 Another example are sports psychologists known for encouraging athletes to rehearse their success in their mind as it activates the same neural pathways as the actual exercise.

 Although the amount of tasks you can consciously be aware of at the same time is relatively low, the good news is that when we are aware – we can control our responses.
 This means you can change the way you’ve been thinking, feeling and behaving by focusing your attention on desired outcome.
 Despite being bombarded by a vast amount of information on a daily basis and sometimes maybe even feeling overwhelmed, you can learn to train your brain to be as specific and as selective as possible.
-If you’d like to know more about how to do this in practice and how hypnotherapy can help in achieving your goals then please check out my blog “The five principles of subconscious learning.”
+If you’d like to know more about how to do this in practice please get in touch.

 Want to know more?
 Try this – It’s okay to be afraid